feifeibear/long-context-attention/README.md

 ## LongContextAttention (Hybrid Ulysses-Ring Attention)

-LongContextAttention is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention to address the limitations of both methods.
+LongContextAttention is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention while addressing the limitations of both methods.

 - Ulysses is sensitive to network architecture and the parallel degree can not be larger than the number of heads, which makes it not suitable for GQA and MQA.
 For example, Ulysses fails to operate when the head_num is set to 1.